daytonaio/daytona/docs/daytona_project-config_export.md

 ### Options

 ```
   -a, --all             Export all project configs
+  -f, --format string   Output format.
+Must be one of (yaml, json)
 ```

 ### Options inherited from parent commands